dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 When this spell is cast on a creature, it will make whatever is chosen by the caster to appear invisible, including themselves.
 This does not mean that the object or creature chosen is invisible, but rather that the target(s) of the spell cannot see the object being hidden by the spell.

-###### Deafness

-When cast upon a creature, it will cause the target to not be able to hear any sounds for the duration of the spell.

 ###### Disguise

 For the duration of the spell, the caster can make themself or another creature look totally different, based on the imagination and images in the mind of the caster.

 ###### Fool Senses

-For the duration of the spell, the caster can change any one of the target’s senses to perceive something different than reality; a foul smell, darkness, a bitter taste in the mouth, a bitter cold.
+For the duration of the spell, the caster can change any one of the target’s senses to perceive something different than reality, such as a foul smell, darkness, a bitter taste in the mouth, a bitter cold, or being unable to hear any sounds.

 ###### Friend